clojure-doc/clojure-doc.github.io/content/md/articles/language/core_overview.md

   (println x y))
 ```

-Let can be nested, and the scope is lexically determined.
+`let` can be nested, and the scope is lexically determined.
 This means that a binding's value is determined by the nearest binding form for that symbol.

 This example basically demonstrates the lexical scoping of the let form.